 - Short play sessions using your dog’s favourite toys and games will give them chance to fulfil physical and mental needs.

-- Try this agility game with your dog if you have a garden – click here to find out more
+- Try this agility game with your dog if you have a garden (and the weather permits) – click here to find out more

 - Do training exercises: give your dog a treat, lots of praise, or their favourite toy as a reward!
 Training uses a lot of brain power so is enriching but tiring - short and sweet sessions (5-minutes) will keep your dog engaged.